Sending a Direct Message on Instagram: What Business Owners & Marketers Need to Know

 What is Instagram Direct Message?

-Direct Messages allow you to send private texts, photos or videos to almost any Instagram user.
-You can even create Direct Message groups of up to 50 people!
+DMs allow you to send private texts, photos or videos to almost any Instagram user.
+You can even create DM groups of up to 50 people!
 This isn’t your chance to spam random people by control copying the same message over and over.
-Instead, Direct Message is your chance to bring value to your followers and show them the authentic, genuine person behind your brand.
+Instead, DM is your chance to bring value to your followers and show them the authentic, genuine person behind your brand.

-There are a lot of business benefits to using Direct Message, here are my top three reasons:
+There are a lot of business benefits to using DM, here are my top three reasons:

 #1 Learn about your followers

-If someone is reaching out to you in Direct Message, it’s because they’re interested in more than the energy you bring to your feed.
+If someone is reaching out to you in the DM, it’s because they’re interested in more than the energy you bring to your feed.
 Whether they’re asking for more information about your latest product or wanting to know more about your brand’s mission, this is your chance to build a relationship outside of the feed.

 That’s why anytime you see that blue dot in your inbox, which signals that you have an unread message, you should make an effort to respond.
 Not only does this help you to better understand what your followers are looking for, but it’s also a big win for the Instagram algorithm.
 Real conversations drive more engagement, exactly what you need to be seen in the feed.

 #2 Networking opportunities